medik8s/fence-agents-remediation/README.md

 * `retrycount` - number of times to retry the fence agent in case of failure.
 The default is 5.
 * `retryinterval` - interval between retries in seconds.
 The default is "5s".
 * `timeout` - timeout for the fence agent in seconds.
 The default is "60s".
+* `remediationStrategy` - either `ResourceDeletion` or `OutOfServiceTaint`:
+    * `ResourceDeletion`: This remediation strategy removes the pods on the node.
+    * `OutOfServiceTaint`: This remediation strategy implicitly causes the removal of the pods and associated volume attachments on the node.
+It achieves this by placing the [`OutOfServiceTaint` taint](https://kubernetes.io/docs/reference/labels-annotations-taints/#node-kubernetes-io-out-of-service) on the node.

 The FenceAgentsRemediation CR is created by the administrator and is used to trigger the fence agent on a specific node.
 The CR includes an *agent* field for the fence agent name, *sharedparameters* field with all the shared, not specific to a node, parameters, and a *nodeparameters* field to specify the parameters for the fenced node.
 For better understanding please see the below example of FenceAgentsRemediation CR for node `worker-1` (see it also as the [sample FAR](https://github.com/medik8s/fence-agents-remediation/blob/main/config/samples/fence-agents-remediation_v1alpha1_fenceagentsremediation.yaml)):